Best AI SEO Tools in 2026: 11 Platforms Tested and Compared

 Best for: Small businesses that need content fast

 SEO.ai was built from the ground up as an AI content tool with SEO baked into the workflow.
-It analyzes SERPs, generates briefs, and writes drafts already optimized for your target keywords.
+It analyses SERPs, generates briefs, and writes drafts already optimised for your target keywords.
 The path from keyword to published article is faster than any other tool I tested.

 The output is surprisingly well-structured.
 Headings are logical, keyword placement feels natural, and related topics get covered without stuffing.
 SEO.ai also offers 46 free AI-powered SEO tools without requiring a login, which is a smart way to let people try the platform before committing.